witheve/docs/src/guides/quickstart.md

 You'll notice this block doesn't provide any new output.
 Why not?
 Blocks follow a two-phase pattern: in the `match phase`, Eve matches the specified records against a database.
 If all of the records are matched, then the block continues to the `action phase`, where records are created or updated.
 One example of an action is a `bind`.

 The first block omitted the match phase, so the bind is always satisfied, and thus the bound text is always displayed.
 The second block, however, includes a match phase, which is matching records with a `name` attribute.
-We need at least on record with a `name` attribute to satisfy this block, so let's add that:
+We need at least one record with a `name` attribute to satisfy this block, so let's add that:

 ```
 commit